-- Visually inspect BASAGLAR KwikPen for particulate matter and discoloration prior to administration.
+- Visually inspect BASAGLAR prefilled pens for particulate matter and discoloration prior to administration.
 Only use if the solution is clear and colorless with no visible particles.

-- Administer BASAGLAR subcutaneously into the abdominal area, thigh, or deltoid, and rotate injection sites within the same region from one injection to the next to reduce the risk of lipodystrophy [see Adverse Reactions (6.1)].
+- Administer BASAGLAR subcutaneously into the abdominal area, thigh, or deltoid, and rotate injection sites within the same region from one injection to the next to reduce the risk of lipodystrophy and localized cutaneous amyloidosis.
+Do not inject into areas of lipodystrophy or localized cutaneous amyloidosis [see Warnings and Precautions (5.2) and Adverse Reactions (6)].

-- Do not administer intravenously or via an insulin pump because this could result in severe hypoglycemia.
+- Do not administer intravenously or via an insulin pump.

 General Dosing Instructions